jankaszel/hyperwell-thesis/chapters/discussion.md

 ## Implementation {#sec:discussion:implementation}

 The system currently does not provide authentication nor encryption.
-There is no idea on how to realize end-to-end encryption using gateways.
-Web Cryptography API.
+There is no idea on how to realize end-to-end encryption using gateways, while privacy and security still are at large for local-first applications [@hardenberg2020].
+Web Cryptography API could be a solution, but this doesn’t solve the architectural issue that we have with Hyperwell: Will encryption be terminated?
+If not—maintaining end-to-end encryption—, this will require us to find a solution that adheres both to Linked Data principles as well as ensure end-to-end encryption.
+Most ideally for security, encryption would not be terminated within the gateway (i.e., not within the architecture depicted in fig:gateway-architecture).

 Missing performance measuring.
 Gateways will have many open UDP connections and can just serve a particular amount of peers to the web.